schreter/hue_rule_configurator/README.md

 bathroom motion sensor might have a timeout of 1 minute, but when someone is in the bathroom taking a shower, he doesn't want to do it in the dark.
 The contact sensor can be used to stop motion sensor from turning off the light.

+Contact sensor creates one CLIP sensor and two rules.

+#### Where to get external input?

+External input can be fed to the Hue Bridge by any external system capable of posting an integer value to the CLIP status sensor `ExternalInput` (identified by its ID in the respective PUT request).

+The author uses a companion project [enocean_to_hue](https://github.com/schreter/enocean_to_hue) to map commands sent by Enocean switches to integer values and send them to the Hue bridge.
+Refer to the documentation of that project for more details.

+As hardware, the author uses Eltako FT55R rocker switches and Eltako TF-FKB door/window contact to generate events, which are then processed by the aforementioned gateway.
+The advantage is that it's possible to exchange the actual Enocean hardware in those switches with the one in Philips Tap buttons, so you can install "reliable" ZigBee inserts into Eltako frames and mount them on the wall and install "less reliable" Enocean inserts into left-over Philips Tap enclosures.

 ### Motion sensor